gisaia/ARLAS-server/doc/api/API-definition.md

 | 11             | 14.9cm x 14.9cm       |
 | 12             | 3.7cm x 1.9cm         |

-For _aggregate only, **agg** parameter is multiple.
+**agg** parameter is multiple.
 Every agg parameter specified is a subaggregation of the previous one : the order matters.

+For **_geoaggregate** service, the first (main) aggregation must be geohash.

 ---
 ## Part: `filter`